-In the wake of Flashpoint, the "New 52" had a lot to live up to.
-So what better way to kick off a new era than with Geoff Johns and Jim Lee set the standard for things to come?
+In the wake of Flashpoint, the subsequent 'New 52' reboot era had a lot to live up to.
+So what better way to kick off a new era than with Geoff Johns and Jim Lee setting the standard for things to come in Justice League?

 This is the one that started it all - and I mean, all.
 If not for the Justice League, we might not have the Marvel Universe either!

-Starro even appeared in No Justice, the lead-in to Scott Snyder's current Justice League run - which itself led to the recent Dark Nights: Death Metal event.
+Starro even appeared in No Justice, the lead-in to Scott Snyder's Justice League run - which itself led to the recent Dark Nights: Death Metal event.

 Meltzer doesn't reinvent the wheel here but rebuilds the foundation of the League on mutual respect, friendship, and heroism around a deeper look at Red Tornado and his new-found humanity.